top of page

 What Happens During a Typical Weekend

 Weekends blend teaching, skills practice, group work, and personal development.
-You might start Friday with theory input, move to skills practice in pairs, then sit in group process exploring what emerged.
+You might start Saturday with theory input, move to skills practice in pairs, then sit in group process exploring what emerged.

-Saturday deepens the work.
 Sunday integrates.
 Tutors facilitate rather than lecture.
 Learning comes from experience, not instruction.
 You leave different from when you arrived.

 Who This Training Serves